 In addition to using volume-level encryption, Exchange Online, Skype for Business, SharePoint Online, and OneDrive for Business also use Service Encryption to encrypt customer data.
 Service Encryption allows for two key management options:

 You supply root keys used with service encryption and you manage these keys using Azure Key Vault.
 Microsoft manages all other keys.
 This option is called Customer Key, and it is currently available for Exchange Online, SharePoint Online, and OneDrive for Business.
 (Previously referred to as Advanced Encryption with BYOK.
 See Enhancing transparency and control for Office 365 customers for the original announcement.)

 Service encryption provides multiple benefits:

 Includes a Customer Key option that enables multi-tenant services to provide per-tenant key management.

-Enhances the ability of Microsoft 365 to meet the demands of customers that have compliance requirements regarding encryption.
+Enhances the ability of Microsoft 365 to meet the demands of customers that have specific compliance requirements regarding encryption.

 Using Customer Key, you can generate your own cryptographic keys using either an on-premises Hardware Service Module (HSM) or Azure Key Vault (AKV).
 Regardless of how you generate the key, you use AKV to control and manage the cryptographic keys used by Office 365.
 Once your keys are stored in AKV, they can be used as the root of one of the keychains that encrypts your mailbox data or files.

 Another benefit of Customer Key is the control you have over the ability of Microsoft to process your data.
 If you want to remove data from Office 365, such as if you want to terminate service with Microsoft or remove a portion of your data stored in the cloud, you can do so and use Customer Key as a technical control.
-This ensures that no one, including Microsoft, can access or process the data.
+Removing data ensures that no one, including Microsoft, can access or process the data.
 Customer Key is in addition and complementary to Customer Lockbox that you use to control access to your data by Microsoft personnel.

 To learn how to set up Customer Key for Microsoft 365 for Exchange Online, Skype for Business, SharePoint Online, including Team Sites, and OneDrive for Business, see these articles: